KCErb/lucky-hasura-docker/TLDR.md

+# TL;DR

+The guide is quite long!
+If you want to just get a proof of concept running go ahead with these instructions. **User beware** - these instructions are for a proof of concept.
+The guide more fully explains some of the security implications of leaving this all in its default state.

-# Basic Up and Going
+## Basic Up and Going

 1. Make sure you have `docker`, `lucky`, `ruby`, and `up`.
 2. Do the following